Yearbook 1968

 My kitten makes no noise at all,

-Because she walks on tippy toes,
+Because she walks on tippy

 And that is why I have to say